ronn - convert markdown files to manpages

 Document attributes displayed in the header and footer areas of generated content are specified with these options.
 (These values may also be set via the ENVIRONMENT.)

-=dateThe document's published date; date must be formatted YYYY-MM-DD
+--date=dateThe document's published date; date must be formatted YYYY-MM-DD and is

 displayed in the bottom-center footer area.
 The file mtime is used when no